Wondering how to sell photos as NFT?

 Starting the process of selling your photos as NFTs is pretty straightforward once you’ve connected your digital wallet to the platform you choose to sell.

-Let’s go through how to sell NFT photography on two of the most popular NFT photography marketplaces – OpenSea and Foundation.
+Let’s go through how to sell a photo as NFT on two of the most popular NFT photography marketplaces – OpenSea and Foundation.

-OpenSea is easily the most well-known NFT photography website and where endless artists, including myself, list their art for sale.
+OpenSea is easily the most well-known NFT photography website and where endless artists, including myself, sell NFT photos.

 To start off, sign up for an account and collect your digital wallet – I recommend the most universal, MetaMask.